stanleyclaudius/financial-tracker/README.md

   ```
   npm i -g yarn
   ```
-* Have PostgreSQL installed at your machine
+* Have PostgreSQL installed on your machine

 ### Installation